stonerlab/Stoner-PythonCode/doc/UserGuide/plotfile.rst

 :py:meth:`Data.plot` will try to make the msot sensible choice of plot depending on which columns you have specified and the number of axes represetned.

-    * x-y, x-y+-e, x-y-e-y-e etc. data will default to a 2D scatter plot with error bars
+    * x-y, x-y+-e, x-y-e-y-e etc. data will default to a 2D scatter plot with error bars and call :py:meth:`data.plot)xy`
-    * x-y-z data will be converted to a grid and plotted as a 3D surface plot.
+    * x-y-z data will be converted to a grid and plotted as a 3D surface plot and call :py:meth:`Data.plot_xyz`
     * x-y-u-v (i.e. 2D vectro fields) and x-y-u-v-w (3D vectros on a 2D plane) will be plotted as a colour image where the colour is mapped to hue-saturation-luminescence scale.
 The hue gives the in plane ange while the luminescene gives the out of plane component of the vector field.
+These are handdled with :py:meth:`Data.plot_xyuv`
-    * x-y-z-u-v-w data (i.e. 3D vector field on a 3D grid) is represented as a 3D quiver plot with coloured quivers (using the same H-S-L colour space mapping as above) assuming mayavi is importable.
+    * x-y-z-u-v-w data (i.e. 3D vector field on a 3D grid) is represented as a 3D quiver plot with coloured quivers (using the same H-S-L colour space mapping as above) assuming mayavi is importable, otherwise using a 3D quiver plot from matplotlib's 3D toolkit.
+        :py:meth:`Data.plot_xyzuvw` handles the work for this case.

 An alternative plot type for data with errorbars in :py:func:`plotutils.errorfill`.
 This uses a shaded line as an alternative to the error bars, where the shading of the line varies from intense to transparent the further one